Omni Parker House in Boston, MA

 A preliminary program can be found here.
 The full program will be available here soon.

 Complete information on conference registration and abstract submissions, including links to the registration website, can be found here.

-The Biennial Meeting will include two Saturday plenary sessions on “Controversies in Global Mental Health” organized by Janis Jenkins (UCSD) and Byron Good (Harvard University).
+The Biennial Meeting will include a Saturday plenary session on “Controversies in Global Mental Health” organized by Janis Jenkins (UCSD) and Byron Good (Harvard).
+Talks include:

-In addition to a keynote talk by Homi Bhabha (Harvard University), commentaries will be offered by Vincent Crapanzano (Columbia University), Angela Garcia (Stanford University), Stefania Pandolfo (University of California at Berkeley), Lisa Stevenson (McGill University), and Joao Biehl (Princeton University).
+In addition to a keynote talk by Homi Bhabha (Harvard), commentaries will be offered by Vincent Crapanzano (Columbia), Angela Garcia (Stanford), Stefania Pandolfo (University of California at Berkeley), Lisa Stevenson (McGill), and Joao Biehl (Princeton).